Cruise ship passenger overboard near Mahia Peninsula

 There were two helicopters and three boats searching, but both helicopters have returned to their respective bases.

-"All helicopters have night vision and heating equipment, but the NH90 is more sophisticated," said a Maritime New Zealand spokesperson.
+"All helicopters have night vision and heat-seeking equipment, but the NH90 is more sophisticated," said a Maritime New Zealand spokesperson.

 One yacht has been released from the search.
 The container ship is now on-site, assisting the search with search lights.